pypy/pypy.org/pages/download_advanced.rst

 SSE2 (``--jit-backend=x86-without-sse2``) but note that your machine is probably low-spec enough that running CPython on it is a better idea in the first place.

-``[1]:`` stating it again: the Linux binaries are provided for the distributions listed here.  **If your distribution is not exactly this one, it won't work,** you will probably see: ``pypy: error while loading shared
-libraries: ...``.

 PyPy-STM 2.5.1
 ------------------------------